ON MAY 30th the Religion of Antinous honors Saint Joan of Arc who was burned as a heretic on this day in 1431.

 She was a peasant girl who led the armies of the King of France against the occupying forces of the English.
 She claimed to have been chosen by God to drive the English from France and deliver the country to her King.

-Joan of Arc was in essence the most courageous of all transvestites, whose insistence upon male dress and hair style, and occupation as a warrior was the excuse used by the Church for her condemnation and subsequent burning as a heretic.
+Joan of Arc was in essence the most courageous of all who defy gender stereotypes, whose insistence upon male dress and hair style, and occupation as a warrior was the excuse used by the Church for her condemnation and subsequent burning as a heretic.
 The Church however reversed this decision in 1909 by beatifying her, and then finally consecrating her as a saint in 1920.

-Though she is a saint of the Catholic Church and a devoted Christian, it is for her courage as a transvestite and possibly as a sacred lesbian that she is included as a Heroic Martyr Saint of the Religion of Antinous.
+Though she is a saint of the Catholic Church and a devoted Christian, it is for her gender stereotype-defying courage that she is included as a Heroic Martyr Saint of the Religion of Antinous.